rahulan-c/serieswatcher/README.md

 Checks for games played in Lichess4545 community leagues, updates leagues' Google Sheets files with game URLs and results, and notifies players on Lichess that their games have been recorded.

-Currently in operation for Series.
-Under development for Rapid Battle and Infinite Quest.
-Never heard of these?
+Currently in operation for Series and Rapid Battle (group stage).
+Soon coming to Infinite Quest.

+Never heard of these leagues?
 Check out the Lichess4545 [overview](https://bit.ly/35w1xqH).

 ## Requirements (Series)